ajourneythroughdatascience/deep-dives/data-science/polars-a-lightning-fast-dataframe-library-for-python-and-rust/polars-a-lightning-fast-dataframe-library-for-python-and-rust.md

 We will also use the [Airbnb Prices in European Cities](https://www.kaggle.com/datasets/thedevastator/airbnb-prices-in-european-cities) data set by [The Devastator](https://www.kaggle.com/thedevastator).
 The complete set has 20 files, one for each European city.

-We can first create a new folder `datasets` inside our project folder.
+We can first create a new folder, `datasets`, inside our project folder.
 We can then download the entire set as a `.zip` file, extract its contents, and move them to the newly created folder.

-The `datasets` folder will contain 20 files, weighting a total of 10.2MB.
+The `datasets` folder will contain 20 files weighing 10.2MB.

 We can also create an outputs directory, where we will store our written files: